Flags: Winners, Losers, & Why America’s Needs Updating

 Before you run screaming to your campus-allocated safe zone and alert Huffington Post and Salon to the evil menace whose words have so indelicately assaulted your precious participation-trophy softened ears, I am only proposing this because, like it or not, the Confederate flag represents an aesthetically superior design compared with our current national flag.

 Observe, for example, the symmetry, color scheme, and austere simplicity of its design.
 It is the Apple iOS to Windows 8, the Tesla Model 3 to the Pontiac Aztek, the Scarlett Johansson to KellyAnne Conway.
-There’s a reason so many proud Southern men harboring latent homosexual desires so enthusiastically wave this flag and declaim their desire to preserve its place in history, and that is because they know how much better its appearance complements the truck nuts suspended from the rear axle of their Ford F-150—less a matter of ideology, the Confederate flag is simply a better aesthetic complement in most any circumstance than the overwrought national monstrosity we have now.
+There’s a reason so many proud Southern men harboring latent homosexual desires so enthusiastically wave this flag and declaim their desire to preserve its place in history, and that is because they know how much better its appearance complements the truck nuts suspended from the rear axle of their Ford F-150—less a matter of ideology, the Confederate flag is simply a more aesthetically pleasing complement than the overwrought national monstrosity we have now.

 The point here is that everyone reflexively hates the Confederate flag for its ideological baggage without first pausing to consider it from a strictly aesthetic point of view.
 In the same way that people reflexively despise Birth of a Nation (1915) for its glorification of the KKK without pausing to consider its aesthetic cinematic strengths, or in the same way that people reflexively hate John Mayer without admitting that he can actually play a pretty good guitar riff, the Confederate flag, viewed strictly in isolation from its ugly past, is the hands-down winner over the Union flag by dint of its design.
 As such, we should all do well to take a moment to consider the sort of impression we’d like to give to the rest of the world and whether we wouldn’t like to raise a flag that says we’re a country not just of fanny packs, Wrangler jeans, and double-XL “No Fear” t-shirts but also of taste, refinement, and formal operational cognitive capacity.